List of Roblox games: MeepCity

 MeepCity (stylized in lowercase) is a massively multiplayer online role-playing game with noted similarities to Club Penguin and Toontown Online.
 In addition to its role-playing quantities, MeepCity also features customizable pets, called "Meeps".
 MeepCitys creator, Alex Binello, stated in 2018 that he was making enough money off the game to pay two employees and support his mother and brother.
 Binello is noted for his development techniques, which include playing the game on alternate accounts to gauge the reactions of new players.
 MeepCity was the first game on Roblox to pass 1 billion total visits.
 The game was averaging 100,000 concurrent players in July 2018.
-The game received criticism throughout 2021 due to the number of online daters inside the game and inappropriate clothing and actions found in the party feature.
+The game received criticism throughout and since 2021 due to the number of online daters inside the game and inappropriate clothing and actions found in the party feature.
 This caused the game to be placed as "under review" by Roblox on February 16, 2022, but the game was put back up a few hours later.
 At the same time, it was announced that parties were to be removed.